Tools and Utilities

 the correct value for the setting Reverse Dec output after meridian flip.

-Running the tool involves two calibrations -- one with the telescope
+Running the wizard involves two calibrations -- one with the telescope

 on the East side of the pier, and one on the West.
 You will be